Multi-component conserved Allen-Cahn equations: Introduction

-The corresponding motion by mean curvature is also analyzed in \cite{CHL2010} under more general assumptions on the evolving surface.
-In the quoted contributions, the mixing entropy is approximated, i.e., the double well-potential $W$ is a fourth-order polynomial, also called regular (or smooth) potential.
-However, on account of the nonlocal constraint, one cannot ensure that $\varphi$ takes its values in the physical range $[0,1]$ (see, however, \cite{G97} for an alternative model).
-Instead, if the mixing entropy is not approximated by a polynomial, then the image of $\varphi$ is always contained in $[0,1]$.
-Well-posedness issues in the case of a polynomial $W$ are standard.
+The corresponding motion by mean curvature is also analyzed in \cite{CHL2010} under more general assumptions on the evolving surface In the quoted contributions, the mixing entropy is approximated with a smooth function defined all over $\mathbb{R}$.
+In this case, the potential is called regular.
+In particular, the double-well potential $W$ is usually represented by a fourth-order polynomial.
+However, in presence of the nonlocal constraint, one cannot ensure that $\varphi$ takes its values in the physical range $[0,1]$ (see, however, \cite{G97} for an alternative model).
+Instead, if the mixing entropy is not approximated by a smooth function, then the image of $\varphi$ is always contained in $[0,1]$.
+Well-posedness issues in the case of a smooth $W$ are standard.
 However, if $W$ given by \eqref{dwpotential} then proving the existence of sufficiently regular global solutions is less trivial because $S^\prime$ is singular at the endpoints and cannot be controlled by $S$ like a polynomial.
-In this case, it would be nice to show that $\varphi$ stays uniformly away from $0$ and $1$, that is, if strict separation property holds, then $S^\prime$ would be globally Lipschitz and the analysis would simplify a lot (see, for instance, \cite{GGG} and references therein for the Cahn-Hilliard equation in two dimensions, see also \cite{P} for the case of three dimensions).
+In this case, it would be nice to show that $\varphi$ stays uniformly away from $0$ and $1$, that is, if \an{the} strict separation property holds, then $S^\prime$ would be globally Lipschitz and the analysis would simplify a lot (see, for instance, \cite{GGG} and references therein for the Cahn-Hilliard equation in two dimensions, see also \cite{P} for the case of three dimensions).
 In the non-conserved case, the strict separation is trivial for regular potentials and a bit less straightforward for logarithmic type potentials like \eqref{dwpotential} (see \cite[Thm.2.3]{GPS2006}).
 Concerning \eqref{CAC}, it has been proven its instantaneous validity in dimension two (see \cite{GGW}), while in dimension three the proof was given assuming that the initial datum is strictly separated (see \cite{GGP}).
 Observe that the strict separation property combined with the uniqueness of a solution $\varphi$, allows to view the solution itself as the solution to a similar problem where $S$ is replaced by a smooth approximation, defined on the whole real line, which coincides with $S$ on the interval $[\delta, 1-\delta]$ and $\delta\in (0,1)$ is such that $\varphi \in [\delta,1-\delta]$.
-In other words, the validity of the strict separation can be interpreted as a rigorous justification of the entropy approximation with a polynomial.
+In other words, the validity of the strict separation can be interpreted as a rigorous justification of the regular approximation of a singular (e.g. Flory-Huggins) potential.